hanzaki-lemonrive/steam-sentiment-analysis/nickname_crawler_README.md

 # Steam Player_Nicknames Crawler

-This script is designed to fetch player nicknames (with acquired SteamID) from Steam using the Steam API and save the results to a CSV file.
+As the initial review information acquired through Steam API won't directly provide the usernames (personaname), this script is designed to fetch player nicknames (with acquired SteamID) from ISteamUser (through GetPlayerSummaries).
+The results would be saved to a CSV file.

 # Table of Contents
 1. [Introduction](#introduction)